pulibrary/data-processing-training/README.md

 ### Goal

-Practice some common steps of what we do in the `Process` step.
+Practice some common steps of what we do in the `Transform` step.

 ### Contents